-Small Business Consultant and Entrepreneur - dodiejacobi.com
+Entrepreneur and Mentor - dodiejacobi.com

 From sole proprietor start-ups and "Mom & Pop" shop owners to multi-million-dollar-funded gazelles, Dodie has consulted with more than 100 companies from various industries in her 30-plus-year span creating marketing and growth strategies with entrepreneurial ventures.
 A three-time entrepreneur who also co-founded three not-for- profit organizations, Dodie was instrumental in developing business plans for several entrepreneurship support programs funded by the Ewing Marion Kauffman Foundation.
 Currently, Dodie consults with small businesses in the for- and not-for-profit sectors, teaches courses for small business owners at Missouri Bank, hosts Circles of Trust (peer think tank groups), and is a frequently quoted media source, having appeared in the Wall Street Journal, NPR's Marketplace, and Good Morning America.
 Recently, Dodie was honored as one of the three women KC Makers, selected from among 50 nominees for her work in entrepreneurship.
 Dodie graduated with a bachelor's degree in Vocal Performance from Southern Methodist University.
-She lives in Hyde Park with dog Pippa, and can be found quilting, dancing the Samba (really!), or riding horse Sami on the trails at the Saddle & Sirloin Club.
+She lives in Hyde Park with dog Pippa and cat Harry, and can be found quilting, dancing the Samba (really!), or riding horses Sami and Tao on the trails at the Saddle & Sirloin Club.

 Julie Nelson Meers